 “Maybe we’ll take a break after this baby,” he suggested.

 I nodded.
 That would be nice.

 “About time,” Evan mumbled, as he readjusted my bedding.

-Wilson bent to whisper to Sarah.
+Wilson bent to whisper to the nurse.
 She left and returned with a movie in her hands.
 It was the newest in the superhero series I had grown to love.
 The movie wasn’t even out of theaters yet.

 “How did you get it?”
 I gasped in excitement.

 “I pulled a few strings.”
 His grin grew to match my own.
 “I thought I’d play hooky on the rest of work today and we could watch Attack of the Mora Beast together.”

 I nodded in genuine excitement.